Battle of Mauchline Muir

 The Battle of Mauchline Muir was an engagement fought on 12 June 1648 between two rival factions of the Covenanters of Scotland.
-On one side where those who favoured The Engagement, known as Engagers, and those who were opposed to the Engagement, and known as the Kirk party.
+On one side were those who favoured The Engagement, known as Engagers, and on the other those who were opposed to the Engagement, and known as the Kirk party.

 Background

 By 1646, the Presbyterian Covenanter movement had defeated the Scottish Royalists, who favoured unconditional loyalty to King Charles I. In 1646 at the end of the First English Civil War, Charles I had surrendered to the Scottish army which was in England fighting as an ally of the English Parliament.
 As part of the negotiated agreement for their payment and withdrawal back to Scotland, the Scots handed Charles over to the English Parliament and returned to Scotland in 1647.

 In the negotiations over what constitutional settlement should be implemented the Scottish Covenanters were one of four parties to the negotiations.
 The other three parties were Charles, the English Parliament dominated Presbyterians, and the Independents in the New Model Army.
 Charles stalled for time hoping that either his supporters in alliance with one or more of the other parties would succeed in restoring him to his throne with little or no change to his constitutional position.

-In December 1647 a faction in the Covenanters agreed to a secret agreement with King Charles known as The Engagement in which he promised that if the Covenanters would support him militarily he would support the establishment of Presbyterianism, in England for a period of three years.
-The faction known as the Kirk Party, strongly influenced by Archibald Campbell, 1st Marquess of Argyll were opposed, because Charles refused to take the National Covenant personally and they feared he would not honour the agreement if he were restored to power in England.
+In December 1647 a faction in the Covenanters reached an agreement with King Charles known as The Engagement in which he promised that if the Covenanters would support him militarily he would support the establishment of Presbyterianism in England for a period of three years.
+The faction known as the Kirk Party, strongly influenced by the General Assembly were opposed, arguing against an agreement which didn't include the permanent adoption of Presbyterianism and attacked the Parliament of Scotland for proceeding in matters of religion without consulting them.

-By 1648, the Engagers were predominant in the Scottish Parliament and they authorised the sending of an army, under the command of James, Duke of Hamilton, south to implement the agreement.
-England had been engulfed in the Second English Civil War and it was not unreasonable for the Scots to expect support from English Royalists.
+In April 1648 the Engagers took control of the Scottish Parliament, and they authorised the sending of an army, under the command of James, Duke of Hamilton, south to implement the agreement.
+England had been engulfed in the Second English Civil War and Hamilton was joined by a force of royalists under Marmaduke Langdale.